Taurusz1/MT_NHF/README.md

 Three links will be given, choose the link starting with: "<http://127.0.0.1:8888/tree?token=>..."

-In the browser you will see a directory, choose `main.ipynb`
+In the browser you will see a directory, choose `MT_NHF.ipynb`

 In there you can start running the code cell-by-cell